thomashoneyman/real-world-pact/00-core-concepts/01-Introduction.md

 # 1. Introduction to Blockchain Development with Kadena

+Welcome to the Pact Core Concepts series!

+This short article series introduces you to the basics of blockchain development with Kadena.
+It only gives you a map of the territory: we won't go deep.
+We begin with an overview of blockchain technology in general and the Kadena ecosystem in particular; in subsequent articles you will learn to write and test smart contracts in the Pact language.

 Blockchain development is a departure from typical web development.
 I encountered a set of unfamiliar technologies with little idea of how they fit together, their limitations, and how to design programs for a radically different computing environment than a typical web application.
-It can be overwhelming.
+It can be overwhelming!

 Yet blockchain technology is fascinating, not least because it enables a class of applications not previously possible.
 It's worth working through the disorienting initial experience to understand how blockchain development works and what applications it makes possible.

 I chose to develop my first blockchain application on Chainweb (Kadena's public blockchain).
 Chainweb is a great choice for web3 apps because of its low gas fees, multi-chain architecture, but mostly because of Kadena's well-designed smart contract language, Pact.

-This short article series introduces you to the basics of blockchain development with Kadena.
-It only gives you a map of the territory: we won't go deep.
-We begin with an overview of blockchain technology in general and the Kadena ecosystem in particular; in subsequent articles you will learn to write and test smart contracts in the Pact language.

 Without further ado: let's begin the crash course!